jtw023/udacity-STEDI-human-balance-analytics/README.md

 customers table with the accelerometer table I can't really filter that in any way.
 Normally I would filter an email field down to just the domain if it's unencrypted in a database but that makes it unjoinable.
 I did, however, show just first and last initial instead of the full name.

+This is horrible database design.
+At least hash the email and join on that.
+This way you can keep a hash in your landing table as well as the encrypted email so that you can still find it in plain text if needed but for analytics there will only ever be the hash and that hash can be used to join.